AravindKurapati/alphafold-prediction/README.md

 - Templates found: 20 (including exact matches `3w7y_B`, `2jzq_A`, `1dcs_A`, `6ins_E`)

 **Why RMSD vs. the native structure would be high:**
 The FASTA input used only the insulin B-chain (54 amino acids), not the full proinsulin sequence.
 Insulin's native fold depends on inter-chain contacts between the A-chain and B-chain.
 Feeding only the B-chain forces AlphaFold to predict a partial structure without those stabilizing interactions.
 The MSA search confirmed this.... alignments only covered residues corresponding to the B-chain region.
-Running AlphaFold with the complete proinsulin sequence (or using `--model_preset=multimer` with both chains) would yield substantially more accurate results.
+Running AlphaFold with the complete proinsulin sequence (or using `--model_preset=multimer` with both chains) would yield more accurate results.

 ---